-Some people go for pod machines like Nespresso or Keurig, but pod coffee can’t match freshly ground for taste.
-And the pods themselves produce waste, despite increased efforts by their manufacturers to provide recycling options.
+Some people go for pod machines like Nespresso or Keurig, but coffee pods can’t match freshly ground coffee for taste.
+And the pods themselves produce waste, despite increased sustainability efforts by Nespresso in particular to provide recycling options.

 If you’re looking for a single serve coffee maker without pods, you’re sure to find one that will suit your needs among the five great choices we cover in this article.
 But if you’re looking for a quick answer, then let’s get right to it:

 We’ll explain why these are our top choices in a moment.
 But first, here’s a quick look at all five brewers that made our shortlist:

 |Hario V60||Check availability|

 |Hamilton Beach "The Scoop"||Check availability|

 A single serve coffee maker is a machine or device that makes one cup of coffee at a time or often one large mug at a time.
 These makers allow for each cup of coffee to be brewed fresh on the spot.

 Different types of single serve coffee makers

 Single serve coffee makers without pods might sound like a very narrow specific category, but in fact there is a wide variety of brewing devices and styles available within that category.
 The big difference between them is whether or not they use electricity.